patrykchojecki/patrykchojecki.github.io/_pages/about.md

 # Hi, I’m Patryk 👋

 I am 25 years old, and I come from Poland.
-Taipei is the city that I love the most, and I am fortunate enough to call it my current home.
+I've lived in Taipei for almost 5 years at this point and I hope to stay here for longer.
 I moved here shortly after I graduated from [the Jagiellonian University in Cracow](https://en.uj.edu.pl/en_GB/start).
 I am fluent in three languages.
 Those include English, Chinese, and Polish.
 In the future I plan to learn Japanese.

 As of right now, I work as a full-time research assistant at [Academia Sinica](https://www.sinica.edu.tw/en).
 Most of my duties involve categorizing and coding data on projects related to the US government.
 In the future, the fields I would like to conduct my independent research are international political economy, development economics, and emerging technology policy.